-Half-pigeon can be a challenging pose to get into and hold, so if this is not an option, figure four legs is also a great option.
-Both of these poses are excellent hip openers and help release emotional and physical stress.
+Half pigeon can be a challenging pose to get into and hold, but it's an excellent hip opener and helps release emotional and physical stress.

 During this pose, you will feel a deep stretch in your buttocks and your hip flexors.
 Because of the deep sensations you might feel in this pose, it is important you are holding it correctly.
 You want to make sure your hips are level, and you aren't putting stress on your joints.

-It is thought of as the foundational pose in yoga, helping to bring grounding and awareness.
 In our society we spend so much time sitting, that we don't realize how slumpy our posture can become.
 Practicing this pose daily can help correct poor posture and bring overall balance to the body.
-This pose has also been said to help regulate menstrual cycles and digestion, something many women have challenges with.
+This pose has also been said to help ease menstrual pains, something many women have challenges with.

-We may not always realize how much we do as moms and the toll that it can take on our minds and bodies if we don't take the time to slow down and pause amidst our busy agendas.
-It can be tempting to convince yourself that you simply don't have time for yoga (and I get it), but all of these poses can be done during naptime or even before the kids wake-up.
+We may not always realize how much motherhood can toll on our minds and bodies if we don't take the time to slow down and pause.
+It can be tempting to convince yourself that you simply don't have time for yoga, but all of these poses can be done during nap time or even before the kids wake-up.

 Each day that you practice a pose, you will experience the immense benefits physically and mentally, which ultimately will help you feel your best and thrive rather than survive.